Weapons and ammunition (application for consent and export licence)

-Tax and Customs Administration/Customs Groningen/Central Office for Import and Export (CDIU) has been designated by the Minister for Security and Justice to issue:
+Customs Administration Groningen/Central Office for Import and Export (CDIU) has been designated to issue:

 - consent for the entry into, the exit of, or the transit through the Netherlands for category II and III weapons, ammunition and parts of weapons and ammunition, which are not destined for public service or the armed forces

-- export licences for the export out of the European Union (EU) for the firearms and ammunition cited in Appendix I of EU Regulation 258/2012, on grounds of EU Regulation 258/2012, if this export takes place from the Netherlands
+- export licences for the export out of the European Union (EU) for the firearms and ammunition cited in Appendix I of EU Regulation 258/2012, if this export takes place from the Netherlands

-The Weapons and Ammunition Act prohibits a large number of dealings involving weapons and ammunition.
+The Weapons and Ammunition Act prohibits a large number of activities, among others:.

 This includes the following dealings involving weapons and ammunition:

-- enter into the territory of the Netherlands
+- entry into the territory of the Netherlands

-- leave the territory of the Netherlands with the destination being another EU Member State or a country outside the EU
+- exit from the territory of the Netherlands with the destination being another EU Member State or a country outside the EU

 - transit (entry followed by exit)